henrylalonde/website/README.md

 This website is just a personal blog site that I made to help develop some coding skills (and as a vent for writing).
-The website can be found at [[henrylalonde](https://henrylalonde.github.io/website/)].
+You can look at the website [here](https://henrylalonde.github.io/website/).